AlibabaCloudDocs/bi/intl.en-US/Quick Start/Data modeling/Data source management/Create a cloud data source.md

     -   Schema: public
     -   User Name: The user name of the database.
     -   Password: The password of the database.
-    -   Buyer accessId: Purchase the accessId for this instance
-    -   Buyer accesskey: Buy the accesskey for this instance
-    -   Instance id: The ID of the instance to purchase
-    -   Region: The region in which this instance is located
 3. Click **Test Connection** to perform the data source connectivity test.
 4. Click **Add** to complete the data source add.